Craigacp/FEAST/README.md

     - then `make java` to build the JNI wrapper.
     - then run `mvn package` in the `java` directory to build the jar file.
     - Note: the Java code should work on all platforms and future versions of Java, but the included Makefile only works on Ubuntu & Java 8.
+ - Python
+    - run `python setup.py` in the `python` folder.

 Update History
+ - xx/xx/xxxx - v2.1.0 - Added a python API and refactored the package structure.
  - 07/01/2017 - v2.0.0 - Added weighted feature selection, major refactoring of the code to improve speed and portability.
 FEAST functions now return the internal scores assigned by each criteria as well.
 Added a Java API via JNI.
 FEAST v2 is approximately 30% faster when called from Matlab.
  - 12/03/2016 - v1.1.4 - Fixed an issue where Matlab would segfault if all features had zero MI with the label.
  - 12/10/2014 - v1.1.2 - Updated documentation to note that FEAST expects column-major matrices.